Schedule of Events

 Add session to My Planner

-Calling all Transfer students!
+Calling all transfer students!
 Do you have any remaining questions?
 Take a moment to reflect on your day.
 Connect with your peers and current SDSU transfer students and staff from the Center for Commuter Life.
 Light refreshments will be available.

-Veteran Educational Benefits and Student Support
+Veteran Educational Benefits and Student Engagement for Parents and Dependents

 Start Time: 1 p.m.